JAE-S/Liri-node-app/README.md

     - The Axios node package was used to retrieve data from the APIs listed above
     - Moment was used to format dates
-    - Dotenv was used to get and set Environmental Varibales to the Global process.env object
+    - Dotenv was used to get and set Environmental Variables to the Global process.env object
     - Chalk was used to colorize command line arguments
     - Wrap-Ansi was used to wrap text in the command line